Courses offered entirely online

 The time commitment required for this course and its content is the same as for a traditional course.
 You carry out your course work, including online discussions, papers and other activities, from September to December for the Fall term and from January to April for the Winter term.
 You also follow the same important academic dates and deadlines.

-Below is the list of courses offered entirely online for undergraduate students enrolled in a direct-entry faculty (Arts, Engineering, Health Sciences, Science, Social Sciences or the Telfer School of Management) as well as the Faculty of Law, Civil Law Section.
-The list includes courses taught in both English and French.
-Next to each course, there is an indication whether it is offered in fall 2016, winter 2017, or both.
+Below is the list of courses offered entirely online for undergraduate and graduate students.
+The list includes courses taught in both English and French in the following faculties: Arts, Engineering, Health Sciences, Science, Social Sciences, Telfer School of Management as well as the Faculty of Law, Civil Law Section.
+Next to each course, there is an indication whether it is offered in spring-summer 2017, fall 2017, winter 2018, or in multiple terms.

 Please note that this list is subject to change without notice.
 Access to some of these courses might be limited.